 While the DC City Council will continue to draft and debate further legislative changes in the coming weeks, the City Council approved an emergency amendment bill on the night of June 8.
 Named the “Comprehensive Policing and Justice Reform Temporary Amendment Act of 2020,” the bill introduces a number of reforms to how the police will be allowed to behave; as well as modifying and created boards of police oversight.
 As it is emergency legislation, the bill would remain in effect for 90 days.
 If no further changes are made in those 90 days, the bill will become permanent law.

 In addition to banning certain police tactics, the emergency bill also calls for more aggressive training of police officers.
 This new training will stress the employment of de-escalation tactics and limiting use of force.
-Further, police will be required to explain consent laws in regard to searches of citizens when the police do not have a search warrant.
+Further, police will be required to explain consent laws in regards to searches of citizens when the police do not have a search warrant.
 The police will be required to tell detained citizens that they have a right to deny consent; and, if there is no evidence of this discussion either verbally or in writing, it will be assumed that the officer’s search was non-consensual.
-Here’s a legal freebee for you readers: if you’re not under arrest and the police don’t have a warrant, don’t consent to a search.
-If they think they have probable cause to search anyway, they will go ahead and do it, but don’t make it easy for them by giving permission–even if “you have nothing to hide.”
+Here’s a legal freebee for you readers: if you’re not under arrest and the police don’t have a warrant, don’t let them search you.
+Even if “you have nothing to hide.”
 Finally, MPD officers will now be required to report any misconduct or excessive use of force they observe by other officers.

 One of the most notable inclusions in this emergency bill is the right for a defendant in a simple assault case to ask for a jury trial if the complainant in the case is a police officer.
 Prior to now, the DC United States Attorney’s Office had been able to successfully thwart this from happening, circumventing the NEAR Act passed unanimously by the DC City Council in 2016.
 Basically, if you are accused of assaulting a police officer, you have a right to a have jury judge the officer’s credibility.